How to Break Emotional Attachment in a Relationship: 15 Ways

 Physical intimacy can be very consuming.
 You could find yourself obsessing over it or thinking about when you can see your partner so that you can be physically intimate.

 But this can be pretty toxic if it takes over your life.
-So when thinking about how to break emotional attachment with someone, an important step is to break the obsessive physical attachment.
+So, when thinking about how to break emotional attachment to someone, an important step is to break the obsessive physical attachment.

 14. Hold off on making plans